 This week’s blog post is by Jen Ciesielski, the author of Dabbling in Jet Lag, an adventure travel and photography blog.
 She enjoys the outdoors and loves traveling to off-the-beaten-path destinations.
 In this guest post, she shares her tips and advice for traveling around South America!

-South America is a continent that has everything.
-From the Amazon Rainforest to the Andes mountains, it’s a destination that doesn’t do small.
-And despite their proximity, each country has a fascinating and unique story to tell.
+South America has everything.
+From the Amazon rain forest to the Andes Mountains, it’s a destination that doesn’t do small.
+And despite their proximity, each country on the continent has a fascinating and unique story to tell.

-I spent 4 months backpacking from Argentina to Colombia, and it was one of my most memorable trips.
-Here’s a list of my favorite things to see and do in each country to help you get inspired and plan your trip!
+I spent four months backpacking from Argentina to Colombia, and it was one of my most memorable trips.
+Here’s a list of my favorite things to see and do in several countries to help you get inspired and plan your trip!

 Salta is a colonial-style town that lies at the foot of the Andes.
-With its colorful churches, outstanding museums, and mouth-watering empanadas, it’s easy to see why this little town is becoming a popular destination.
-Sign-up for the free walking tour for a complete history of the town as well as some insider tips on cool things to do!
+With its colorful churches, outstanding museums, and mouthwatering empanadas, it’s easy to see why it’s becoming a popular destination.
+Sign-up for the free walking tour for a complete history of Salta, as well as some insider tips on cool things to do!

-This little town is home to 1070 people and is rarely visited by tourists.
-It offers pristine trails and beautiful landscapes in complete solitude – a true hiker’s paradise.
-The three most popular trails are the hike to San Isidro, Mirador de la Cruz, and Mirador el Condor.
+This little town is home to 1,070 people and is rarely visited by tourists.
+It offers pristine trails and beautiful landscapes in complete solitude — a true hiker’s paradise.
+The three most popular trails are to San Isidro, Mirador de la Cruz, and Mirador el Condor.
 If you are looking to meet other travelers or talk with locals, this is not the place for you.

 Salar de Uyuni

-Salar de Uyuni is the world’s largest salt flat, spanning nearly 11,000 square kilometers.
+Salar de Uyuni is the world’s largest salt flat, spanning nearly 11,000 square kilometers (6,800 square miles).
 Here the pure white salt stretches to an empty horizon, leaving you completely mesmerized.
 It’s a dream destination for any travel photographer.
-There are day tours from Uyuni, but I would recommend a 4-day tour that takes you deep into southwestern Bolivia.
+There are day tours from Uyuni, but I would recommend a four-day tour that takes you deep into southwestern Bolivia.

-A UNESCO World Heritage Site, Sucre is one of two capitals in Bolivia.
-This colonial city boasts beautifully manicured parks surrounded by immaculate whitewashed buildings.
-While it’s not as well-known as some of the other cities in Bolivia, there are endless things to do in Sucre.
+A UNESCO World Heritage Site, this colonial city (one of Bolivia’s two capitals) boasts beautifully manicured parks surrounded by immaculate whitewashed buildings.
+While it’s not as well-known as some other urban centers in Bolivia, there are endless things to do in Sucre.
 And it’s one of the cheapest and safest cities in South America, making it an ideal stop for any traveler.
-For the best panoramic views head up to Recoleta or Cerro Churuquella.
+For the best panoramic views, head up to Recoleta or Cerro Churuquella.

-La Paz, Bolivia’s administrative capital, sits at a staggering 3640 meters (11,942 ft).
-Traveler’s flock here for its many adventure activities, such as cycling death road and climbing Huayna Potosi.
-My favorites were glacier training, hiking up to Chacaltaya mountain, and wandering through the Valley of the Moon.
-If you want to enjoy all La Paz has to offer, try to plan at least three days here.
+La Paz, Bolivia’s administrative capital, sits at a staggering elevation of 3,640 meters (11,942 feet).
+Travelers flock here for its many adventure activities, such as cycling its “Death Road” and climbing Huayna Potosí.
+My favorites were glacier training, hiking up to Chacaltaya Mountain, and wandering through the Valley of the Moon.
+If you want to enjoy all La Paz has to offer, plan for at least three days here.

-Machu Picchu is the most iconic archeological site in South America.
-This Incan citadel lies on the slopes of the Andes attracting tourists from all over the world.
-Here you will find magnificent stone carvings amid massive agricultural terraces.
-While there are several ways to reach Machu Picchu, including direct trains from Cusco to Aguas Calientes, I would recommend a multi-day trek.
+Machu Picchu is the most iconic archeological site in South America, attracting tourists from all over the world.
+This Incan citadel lies on the slopes of the Andes, with magnificent stone carvings amid massive agricultural terraces.
+While there are several ways to reach Machu Picchu, including direct trains from Cusco to Aguas Calientes, I would recommend a multiday trek.
 Options include the Lares Trek, the Salkantay Trek, or the famous Inca Trail.

-Framed by 3 towering volcanoes, Arequipa is by far the most beautiful city in Peru.
-This colonial city is filled with white buildings constructed from sillar; a white volcano stone obtained from nearby volcanoes.
-The most impressive being the 17th-century Basilica Cathedral in the Plaza de Armas.
-Highlights include the Santa Catalina Monastery and the Santuarios Andinos museum.
-And if you are up for an adventure, try climbing Chachani, Peru’s 6000-meter volcano.
+Framed by three towering volcanoes, Arequipa is by far the most beautiful city in Peru.
+This colonial city is filled with white buildings constructed from sillar (a white volcanic stone), the most impressive being the 17th-century Basilica Cathedral in the Plaza de Armas.
+Other highlights include the Santa Catalina Monastery and the Santuarios Andinos Museum.
+And if you are up for an adventure, try climbing Chachani, Peru’s 6000-meter (19,700-foot) volcano.

-Located 5 hours south of Lima, Huacachina is an oasis in the middle of the largest sand dunes in South America.
-Since this was my first stop after climbing Chachani, I chose to spend a few days relaxing on the poolside.
-Of course, there are several adventure activities, including sandboarding and dune bugging.
+Located five hours south of Lima, Huacachina is an oasis in the middle of the largest sand dunes in South America.
+Since this was my first stop after climbing Chachani, I chose to spend a few days relaxing poolside.
+Of course, there are several adventure activities, including sandboarding and dunebuggying.
 I would recommend doing both activities in the evening so you can watch the sunset over the dunes.

 Cuyabeno Wildlife Reserve

 Cuyabeno Wildlife Reserve is the second largest reserve in Ecuador.
 It’s home to a vast array of birds, caymans, anacondas, pink dolphins, and many more species.
-In fact, Cuyabeno Reserve is one of the most biodiverse regions, and, by far the most accessible.
+In fact, the reserve is one of the most biodiverse regions in the world, and, by far the most accessible.
 If you are looking for an unforgettable experience, then Cuyabeno is for you.
-Tours can be booked in Quito with a typical 4-day expedition starting at $270.
+Tours can be booked in Quito with a typical four-day expedition starting at $270.

-Quilotoa lagoon is a water-filled crater lake in the Cotopaxi province of Ecuador.
+Quilotoa Lagoon is a water-filled crater lake in Cotopaxi Province.
 Formed after the collapse of a now-extinct volcano, this caldera’s most distinct feature is its bright turquoise lagoon.
 The impressive color comes from the dissolved minerals in the water.

 Cajas National Park

-Located in the Canar Province, Ingapirca is the largest Inca ruins in Ecuador.
+Located in Canar Province, Ingapirca has the largest Incan ruins in Ecuador and can be done as a day trip from Cuenca.
 The Temple of the Sun is the most significant structure, which is not too surprising given that the sun god, Inti, was one of the most important gods.
-A guided tour is mandatory to visit the ruins and can be done as a day trip from Cuenca.
+A guided tour is mandatory to visit the ruins.

 Lost City Trek

-Trekking to Ciudad Perdida (The Lost City) was top on my bucket list.
-This ancient archaeological wonder was founded in the 8th century by the indigenous Tayronas, 650 years before Machu Picchu.
-It’s buried deep in Columbia’s Sierra Nevada de Santa Marta and can only be reached on foot.
-It’s a long 4 to 6-day hike, but if you are up for the challenge you won’t be disappointed.
+Trekking to Ciudad Perdida (Lost City) was on top of my bucket list.
+This ancient archaeological wonder was founded in the eighth century by the indigenous Tayronas, 650 years before Machu Picchu.
+It’s buried deep in Colombia’s Sierra Nevada de Santa Marta and can only be reached on foot.
+It’s a long four- to six-day hike, but if you are up for the challenge, you won’t be disappointed.

 Medellín’s well-known tumultuous past is long gone, and its transformation has been remarkable.
-This innovative and modern city is now one of the fastest growing tourist destinations in Colombia.
-From museums to restaurants and bars, this city is jam-packed with activities.
-My favorite was the Comuna 13 graffiti tour.
-It has some of the best street art in South America.
+This innovative and modern city is now one of the fastest-growing tourist destinations in Colombia.
+From museums to restaurants and bars, this metropolis is jam-packed with activities.
+My favorite was the Comuna 13 graffiti tour, which shows off some of the best street art in South America.